tanisha1234-sys/SAMPLING_ASSIGNMENT_/README.md

 ## Data Description

-Class: The target variable, where 1 represents a fraudulent transaction, and 0 represents a non-fraudulent transaction.
+Class: This shows whether the transaction is fraudulent (1) or not (0).

-V1 to V28: Various unknown features representing different aspects of the transaction.
+V1 to V28: These are different features that describe details about the transaction.

 ## Objective